-Salem El-Zuway, MD, FRCSC, FAANS, FACS, is a board certified neurosurgeon by the Royal College of Physicians and Surgeons of Canada.
-He received his medical degree from the University of Garyounis in Libya.
-He completed his neurosurgery residency training at McMaster University in Canada followed by a neuro spine fellowship at Hamilton Health Sciences in Hamilton, Canada, with another year of complex spine/trauma fellowship at Sunnybrook Hospital at University of Toronto.
+Salem El-Zuway, MD, FRCSC, FAANS, FACS, is a board-certified neurosurgeon by the Royal College of Physicians and Surgeons of Canada.
+He received his medical degree from the University of Garyounis in Libya and completed his neurosurgery residency training at McMaster University in Canada followed by a neuro spine fellowship at Hamilton Health Sciences, Canada, with additional year of complex spine/trauma fellowship at Sunnybrook Hospital at University of Toronto.
 Before joining UPMC, Dr. El-Zuway attended at St. Michael’s hospital in Toronto and completed a three-year term of clinical associateship in neuro trauma, open cerebrovascular surgery and skull base surgery with the renown doctors R. Loch Macdonald, MD, PhD and Michael Cusimano, MD, PhD.

-Dr. El-Zuway has a wide scope of neurosurgery training experience managing cranial and spinal conditions.
-He is involved in clinical research with interest focused in cranial neurotrauma and spine focusing on cervical spondylotic myelopathy.
+Dr. El-Zuway has a wide scope of neurosurgery training experience managing complex cranial and spinal conditions.
+He is also involved in clinical research with interest focused in cranial neurotrauma and spine focusing on cervical spondylotic myelopathy.
 He is also interested in advancement of medical education and medical student teaching programs including problem-based medicine.

 Specialized Areas of Interest